nextflow-io/nextflow/docs/google.rst

 ------------------
 Processes can be defined as usual and by default the ``cpus`` and ``memory`` directives are used to instantiate a custom machine type with the specified compute resources.
 If ``memory`` is not specified, 1GB of memory is allocated per cpu.
+A persistent disk will be created with size corresponding to the ``disk`` directive.
+If ``disk`` is not specified, the instance default is chosen to ensure reasonable I/O performance.

 The process ``machineType`` directive may optionally be used to specify a predifined Google Compute Platform `machine type <https://cloud.google.com/compute/docs/machine-types>`_
 If specified, this value overrides the ``cpus`` and ``memory`` directives.